 "You look beautiful, but now time to fix your face."
 Carl laughed causing Phina to frown.
 She then realised that her make-up was still messed up, despite the lake incident and that she had walked around like it all day.

 Her eyes-widened in shock and Carl laughed harder.
 "Don't worry, you don't look that bad."

 It was half an hour before Phina and Carl emerged from the bedroom.
 Phina was wearing red lipstick, thin black eye-liner and a small amount of grey eye-shadow.
 The rest of the group were stood by the doorway.
 Dmitri, Damien, Jack and Harry were all wearing navy tuxedo suits; Catrin and Sarah were wearing matching green satin ball gowns and Martha was wearing a white ball gown that had a slit up the side.

 "Okay, she's coming down now!"
-Carl shouted and chuckled.
+Carl shouted and grinned.
 Dmitri walked to the bottom of the stairs and waited for Phina.
 Carl linked arms with Phina and walked her down the steps.
 When they reached the bottom, Carl let Phina go and Dmitri held her hand.

 "You look beautiful," Dmitri said in a slightly croaky voice.
 He smiled, turned around and led Phina to the rest of the group.
 He led her to stand in front of everyone.

 "Phina, this is my uncle, Harry, uncle, this is Phina."
 Harry gave Phina a warm smile and Phina couldn't help but smile back.
 His face was round but other than that, he looked identical to the brothers.
 Phina guessed Dmitri and Damien took after their dad.

 "You look gorgeous Phina."
 He stepped forward, gave her a warm hug and stepped back.

 "Thanks."
 Phina's blush deepened and she stared at the floor, trying to make it go away.